-The second problematic axiom is Citation Anonymity.
-When it holds, indirect influence between papers cannot be taken into account for the index.
+The second restrictive axiom is Citation Anonymity.
+When it holds, indirect influence between papers cannot be taken into account by the index.
 Consider for instance a paper $p$, cited by a paper $q$, which is itself cited by a paper $r$.
-By Citation Anonymity, one can permute the citations of $p$ without altering the index.
+By Citation Anonymity, one can permute the papers citing $p$ without altering the index.
 It follows that the statement ``$p$ is indirectly cited by $r$'' is not a meaningful statement for the computation of the index.
-It seems that this limitation is a serious one, as it implies that being cited by an uncited paper is equivalent to being cited by a paper with 100 citations.
+This limitation is important, as it implies that a citation from an uncited paper holds the same weight as one from a paper with 100 citations.

-Note that, in all rigor, Citation Anonymity still permits to account for some indirect influence, at the level of authors.
+Note that, in all rigor, Citation Anonymity still permits to account for some indirect influence, at the author level.
 Indeed, the permutation of papers used to define the axiom respects the partition of papers into authors, and therefore preserves the global flow of citations between authors.
 This allows to use network-based methods akin to the PageRank algorithm to measure the influence of authors recursively \citep{Radicchi2009, West}.
-However, these procedures will inevitably lead to biases in the assessment of indirect influence.
-Consider for instance an author A, with two papers, one that is uncited and one that is highly cited.
-If author B gets a citation from A, she will gain a lot of influence in a recursive index (A is a highly cited author), even if she is cited by the uncited paper.
-Assessing indirect influence at the author level therefore seems too crude if one has access to the citation network between papers.
+However, these procedures inevitably lead to biases in the assessment of indirect influence.
+Consider for instance an author $a$, with two papers, one that is uncited and one that is highly cited.
+If author $b$ gets a citation from $a$, she will gain a lot of influence in a recursive index (since $a$ is a highly cited author), even if she is cited by the uncited paper.
+Assessing indirect influence at the author level therefore seems too crude if one has access to the citation network between papers \citep{Wang}.

-The last problematic property is Author Anonymity.
-It implies that the assignment of authors other than $a$ to papers not written by $a$ will not affect the influence of $a$.
+The last restrictive property is Author Anonymity.
+It requires that the authorship of papers not written by $a$ does not affect the influence of $a$.
 As an illustration, a paper with 100 citations will be judged equally influential whether these citations all come from the same author or from 100 different authors.
-This seems disputable from a normative perspective, and also raises the issue of the possibility of manipulating the measure.
-But more importantly, this single axiom prevents the measure of influence to be comparable across fields, as discussed in the next section.
+This seems disputable from a normative perspective, and also raises the issue of the possibility of manipulating the measure.\footnote{Here, I refer to a potential manipulation by an author who could add papers at no (or a very small) cost.
+The remark implicitly assumes that papers are easier to manipulate (to counterfeit) than authors.} But more importantly, this single axiom prevents the influence measure to be comparable across fields, as discussed in the next section.